This article was written for those people out there that demand a particular sounded out name for salvation.

 The strange thing about Elohim is that the Hebrew Letters Yud/Mem indicate a plural use when used at the end of the Hebrew word.
 The use of אלהים in this verse is using "noun common masculine plural absolute"

 It should be read as "Gods" when translated, yet nobody translates it this way.
+Perhaps this is referring to them as a Triune God, but I have no idea.

 Here is where most bibles still show the name of God.
 Although most render it as Jehovah or The Lord.